 Reaching the radiation doses necessary for flash “is not easy,” Willey said.
 “Most existing studies have been done with electrons from standard linear accelerators” that have been modified to increase the output, he explained.
-“But the Varian ProBeam machine that we have at UAB already generates protons at flash dose rates,” Willey said.
-“When we give our patients doses of traditional radiation, we throttle the output by several orders of magnitude.
-With that damper removed, our machine is capable of doing this right out of the box.”

 The data that he and Shi are generating “will probably contribute to the mass of data being produced worldwide, particularly in this consortium,” Willey said.
 The first human clinical trial was in patients with bone metastases, which are relatively simple tumor types in easily accessible locations, Willey points out.
 “Now we need to prove that it is safe in various parts of the body.
 That is the next challenge.”